JeffVandrewJr/btcqbo/README.md

 If QBO becomes unsynced, from the btcqbo directory try running `$ python3 cli.py refresh`.
 If the screen prints a bunch of JSON data, you've successfully resynced.
 If not, you may have to reauthorize from the web interface.

 If you are familiar with RQ, you can view the RQ dashboard at https://btcpay.example.com/btcqbo/rq (replacing with your own domain).
-Access will be disabled if you're not logged into the web interface.
+Access will be disabled if you're not logged into the web interface, so if you haven't previously logged in during a given session, head to https://btcpay.example.com/btcqbo/index to log in, then head to https://btcpay.example.com/btcqbo/rq.